 Prompt Payment Act.
-The Prompt Payment Act requires the payment date for an invoice to be the date payment is due under the contract or 30 days after a proper invoice is received (if a specific payment date is not established by the contract).
-The Prompt Payment Act also states that an agency must make payments no more than 7 days prior to the payment due date unless the agency head or designee has determined that earlier payment is necessary.
-The Act requires DoD to maintain an internal control environment in accordance with OMB Circular A-123, "Management's Responsibility for Internal Control," December 21, 2004.
-In prior audit reports, we identified internal control weaknesses in the DFAS Columbus contractor payment system, "Mechanization of Contract Administration Service," that resulted in incorrect payments of interest to contractors.
-If controls governing compliance with the Prompt Payment Act are not corrected, DFAS Columbus could continue to pay a significant number of interest payments incorrectly and violate the provisions of the Prompt Payment Act.
+According to the Prompt Payment Act (PPA), the payment date for an invoice is the date payment is due under the contract or 30 days after a proper invoice is received, if a specific payment date is not established by the contract.
+The PPA also states that an agency must make payments no earlier than 7 days prior to the payment due date unless the agency head or designee has determined (on a case-by-case basis) that earlier payment is necessary.
+The PPA also requires DoD to maintain an internal control environment in accordance with OMB Circular A-123, "Management's Responsibility for Internal Control," December 21, 2004.
+In prior audit reports, we identified internal control weaknesses within the DFAS Columbus Mechanization of Contract Administration Service (contractor payment system) that resulted in incorrect payments of interest to contractors.
+If controls governing compliance with PPA are not corrected, DFAS Columbus could continue to pay a significant number of interest payments incorrectly and violate the provisions of the PPA.

 Improper Payments Information Act.
-DoD does not fully comply with the requirements of the Improper Payments Information Act of 2002.
-Public Law 107-300, and subsequent OMB guidance.
+DoD does not fully comply with the requirements of the Improper Payments Information Act of 2002, Public Law 107-300, and subsequent OMB guidance.
 Specifically, DoD was still in the process of developing procedures to implement OMB's August 2006 guidance that requires additional documentation related to the identification of improper payments.
-The new OMB guidance requires that when an agency is unable to discern whether a payment was proper because of insufficient or lack of documentation, the payment must be considered an error.
+The new OMB guidance requires that when an agency is unable to discern whether a payment is proper because of insufficient documentation, the payment must be considered an error.
 In addition, DoD efforts to manage recovery audit contracts have been largely unsuccessful.
-Further, in the FY 2006 Performance and Accountability Report, DoD overstated the amount identified through recovery audits by \$64 million.
-The Department needs to disseminate guidance to improve contracting for recovery audits and adhere to that guidance in reporting recovered funds.
+The DoD needs to discerninate existing guidance to improve contracting for recovery audits and adhere to that guidance in reporting recovered funds.

-In November 2006, to facilitate DoD compliance with OMB guidance, the Office of the Under Secretary of Defense(Comptroller)/Chief Financial Officer established a DoD Project Officer for Improper Payments and Recovery Auditing.
+In November 2006, to facilitate DoD compliance with OMB guidance, the Office of the Acting Under Secretary of Defense (Comptroller)/DoD Chief Financial Officer established a DoD Project Officer for Improper Payments and Recovery Auditing.
 The Project Officer reviews DoD statistical methodologies and processes to verify that its reporting is accurate, complete, and meets or exceeds OMB requirements.
-In May 2007, DoD held its first Defense Improper Payment Act Conference to facilitate identification and reporting of improper payments in the Department.
+In May 2007, DoD held its first Defense Improper Payments Information Act Conference to facilitate identifying and reporting improper payments in the Department.